SOLVING MAGNETOSPHERIC ACCELERATION, RECONNECTION AND TURBULENCE

 Data Source

 Real-Time Solar Wind (RTSW) data refers to data from any spacecraft located upwind of Earth, typically orbiting the L1 Lagrange point, that is being tracked by the Real-Time Solar Wind Network of tracking stations.
-The NOAA/DSCOVR satellite became the operational RTSW spacecraft on July 27, 2016 at 1600UT (noon EDT, 10am MDT).
+The NOAA Solar 1 satellite became the operational RTSW spacecraft in June 2026; however the other L1 spacecraft also continue to send down data at lesser priority.

 Current Forecast Data